 This expedition takes place in one of the most beautiful places on Earth - Svalbard.
-Its largest island, Spitsbergen, has an expansive feast of glaciers and icecaps and at almost 80º north, it is a frigid place in March, making it the perfect stage for both a polar expedition and cold-climate training.
-We guarantee that this 10-day program will whet your Arctic appetite, at least temporarily, and set you up for survival and savvy in almost any polar environment.
+Its largest island, Spitsbergen, has an expansive feast of glaciers and icecaps and at almost 80º north, it is a frigidly cold place in March, making it the perfect stage for both a polar expedition and cold-climate training.
+We guarantee that this 10-day program will whet your Arctic appetite, at least temporarily, and set you up for survival and savvy in almost any polar or extreme-cold environment.

 You require 2 nights accommodation at the beginning of the trip and another at the end if you decide to stay the night.